junxit/us-congress-bills-115/metadata.md

 - 2018-06-27 — Mr. Brooks (AL) moved to suspend the rules and pass the bill, as amended.
 - 2018-06-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text; CR H5769)
 - 2018-06-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text; CR H5769)
+- 2018-06-28 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.